 En Haut

 In the En Haut position, arms are circularly elevated above the head.
-This circular movement creates a fluid appearance in movements and emphasizes straight alignment from shoulders to fingertips.
+This circular movement creates a fluid appearance in movements and emphasizes a straight alignment from the shoulders to the fingertips.

 Proper alignment in En Haut is crucial for executing ballet moves with elegance.
 It ensures that arms and upper body work harmoniously with legs and feet, creating a cohesive and graceful performance.